TakeprofitTechnology/ReleaseNotes/Takeprofit Hub.md

 * Updated commission calculation to charge per million of traded volume instead of executed price, providing more consistent fees for Buy and Sell orders.
 * Commission conversion uses the live base-to-account currency rate and rounds exact ties in the Hub’s favour.
 * Improved bridge rule import to correctly map Tick Delay, delay caps, and Requested Price execution, while preserving unsupported MT4 fields as import notes.
+* Background report generation with a new My reports library, instant downloads, status tracking, and email/Telegram notifications.

 ## Version 2026.7.31.981 (31 July, 2026)
 * Added support for the TakeprofitUltra binary protocol, providing lower latency, reduced network traffic, independent Quotes, Trading, and Reporting connections, and improved reliability.